JacksonKuo/blog/_posts/2025-1-21-app-defense-part-1.markdown

 # Book Reading Notes[^1]

 A majority of these notes will be pulled straight from the book.
-My notes are kinda a mess, but just a hogpodge of things that stood out.
-Haven't read the entire book yet, will continously update as I get further.
+My notes are kinda a mess, but just a hodgepodge of things that stood out.
+Haven't read the entire book yet, will continuously update as I get further.

 #### Chapter 1 - Intro